 Dr. Mayerson’s clinical interests focus on innovative reconstructive surgery for bone and soft tissue tumors of the extremities and pelvis.
-He serves as associate professor of orthopedics at The Ohio State University, for which he received the Educator of the Year Award from both the orthopaedic surgery residents (2009) and The Ohio State University medical students (2003, 2008 and 2013).
+He serves as clinical assistant professor of orthopaedic surgery at The Ohio State University, for which he received the Educator of the Year Award from both the orthopaedic surgery residents (2009) and The Ohio State University medical students (2003, 2008 and 2013).
 Dr. Mayerson is the chief of the Division of Orthopaedic Oncology at The Ohio State University and the program director of the orthopedic surgery residency program as well.
 He serves on many committees at Ohio State as well as several national committees, including as chair of patient education committee of the American Academy of Orthopaedic Surgeons.
 He is a member of the committees for the National Comprehensive Cancer Network that determine national guidelines for both bone and soft tissue sarcomas.
 Dr. Mayerson graduated summa cum laude from University of Toledo and received his medical degree from Johns Hopkins University College of Medicine.
 He received residency training from the Cleveland Clinic Foundation and completed a fellowship in adult and pediatric orthopaedic oncology at University of Washington Medical Center.
 Dr. Mayerson is voted among the “Best Doctors in America”.